AlexTMjugador/GitHub-webhook-filter-proxy/README.md

 Code contributions must pass CI checks and be deemed of enough quality by a repository maintainer to be merged.

 The proxy source artifacts are structured as a standard `npm` project, coded in TypeScript.
 The [Wrangler](https://developers.cloudflare.com/workers/wrangler/get-started/) CLI tool is used for development and deployment.
-After the first `npm install`, the `npm run start` will launch the worker in a local server for development.
+After the first `npm install`, `npm run start` will launch the worker in a local server for development.
 Before committing any change, you should run ESlint and Prettier with `npm run lint` and `npm run format`, respectively.

 # 🤝 Contact